bryanflorenosos/thetechnoob/content/posts/zbf.md

 *Configure Zone-Pair Policies to define the traffic that should be allowed thru the Zone-based Firewall.
 Zone-pair policies are between a pair of zones.
 It is directional.
 Each initiating Zone require a separate policy.*

 ###### Classify the traffic using a special Class-map for Zone-based Firewalls.

-* Basically an Object group will act as a container in my example they are collection of two IP addresses but this can be network address, ports etc., we will call this inside our Access-list configuration.
+*Basically an **object-group** will act as a container in my example they are a collection of two IP addresses but this can be network address, ports etc., we will call this inside our Access-list configuration.*

-`object-group network public-IP`
+`object-group network googleDNS`
  `host 8.8.8.8`
  `host 8.8.4.4`
+`ip access-list extended public-IP`
+ `permit tcp any object-group googleDNS eq 443`
+ `permit icmp any object-group googleDNS`

-`class-map type inspect match-any public-IP`
+*The **inspect** command will inspect traffic in layer 4 and 7* `class-map type inspect match-any public-IP`
  `match access-group name public-IP`